 We promote positive behaviour in our setting as we believe children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriate expectations of their behaviour.
 If needed we will put in place appropriate strategies to guide your child’s development towards gaining these social skills.
-We will seek support from FIRST or other outside agencies, if we feel our strategies are not having the desired results.
+We will seek support from the child development team or other outside agencies, if we feel our strategies are not having the desired results.

 6. What specialist services and expertise are available at or accessed by the early years setting?

 For example we have had the community nurse in conjunction with a major children's hospital into our setting to explain and train all staff to cope with a child’s complex medical conditions.